-As noted in item #8 of "Initial Steps" (see above), it is expected that the recruitment committee members and the responsible administrator/manager will have a clear understanding at the very start of the recruitment process concerning the number of candidates that will be moved forward to the responsible manager/dean for final reference checks.
+It is expected that the recruitment committee members and the responsible administrator/manager will have a clear understanding at the very start of the recruitment process concerning the number of candidates that will be moved forward to the responsible manager/dean for final reference checks.
 The responsible administrator/manager has the discretion to require that multiple qualified candidates be referred by the recruitment committee for comprehensive reference checking.

 Once the application assessment/screening process is completed, the recruitment committee chairperson or the responsible administrator/manager must complete the required sections on page 1 of the Recruitment Report.
 This report specifies the position information, the applicants selected for interviews and the names of the screening/interview committee members.
 The responsible administrator/manager reviews the summary and signs the form, if approved.
 The responsible instructional Dean or administrator/manager is accountable for certifying that applicants recommended to interview for contracted faculty positions have been identified as "qualified" in compliance with current contractual, course minimum certifications or faculty professional requirements and guidelines.